florian-dacosta/pywebdriver/README.md

 Note that you probably will need to change the configuration file.
 For instance, for telium driver, you need to replace device_name=/dev/ttyACM0 by device_name=COM* depending on the usb port used by the card reader (could be COM4, COM5...)

+## <a name="bundle-pyinstaller"></a>Package it into a windows .exe file with pyinstaller
+* Install PyWin32
+* Install pyinstaller
+* ```pysintaller --onefile pywebdriverd.spec``

+babel < 1.5.0 else it won't be compatible with pyinstaller => https://github.com/python-babel/babel/issues/529
+Config file have to be modified before making the .exe file.
+(We should implement a default location for config file on windows)

 ## <a name="browser-settings"></a>Browser settings

 You need to confirmed security exception on your browers for the following paths: http://localhost and https://localhost